Thursday, November 28, 2024

 This is ultimately a question best addressed by historians of the Pekka Hämäläinen caliber, and indeed may likely never be answered.

 Even if the Comanche had burned Austin to the ground, O'Dell is making a forgone conclusion (“How the Tonkawa Tribe Saved Austin's Capital Status”) that the destruction would have prevented Austin from continuing as the capital; that is a claim that would be hard to substantiate.
-The Archives War is a simple example of the desire of Austin residents to remain the capital.
+The Archives War is a simple example of the desire of Austin residents (and other anti-Houston Texans) to remain the capital.
 There were lots of political moving parts during this period.

 https://texashistory.unt.edu/ark:/67531/metapth841238/m1/57/